Estifanos-Behailu/Auction-Site/README.md

 An auction site

 - use the auction.sql file to create your database
-- admin username and password are -> 'username' and 'password' respectively
+- admin username and password are -> 'admin' and 'password' respectively